dalineam0920/proofs/README.md

-Here I am collecting all code I am writing using JavaScript.
+Here I am collecting all code I am writing using JavaScript and Java.